kristapsdz/rpki-client/README.md

 It must be writable by the operator of **rpki-client**.

 You'll also need TAL ("trust anchor locator") files.
-There are some in the [tal](tal) directory of this system, but you can download them on your own.
+There are some in the [tals](tals) directory of this system, but you can download them on your own.

 To run **rpki-client**, just point it at your TAL files.